Mayurji/Computer-Vision/ReadMe.md

+**Objective**

-The objective of the repository is to help software engineers to get started with computer vision and deep learning for CV.
+To help software engineers to get started with computer vision and deep learning.

 ![Computer-Vision](Images/imageSegmentation.jpg)